Indian Diabetic Diet Chart: Expert Recommended For Better Blood Sugar Control

 Remember, your diet is customizable to your needs and preferences.
 Make informed choices, include balanced foods, and follow your healthcare team's guidance.

-For effective diabetes management, the Aware Health Rewards app is your ultimate ally.
+For effective diabetes management, our health tracker app is your ultimate ally.

 With Aware, you can monitor your blood glucose levels, get instant health insights and get actionable steps to control them.